Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Avatar Mountains

-Spindle buttes which resemble trees emerging from the ground is one of the most striking features of Zhangjiajie National Forest Park; however, these are quartz sandstone pinnacles over 200 meters high and millions of years in the making.
+Spindle buttes which resemble trees emerging from the ground are one of the most striking features of Zhangjiajie National Forest Park; however, these are quartz sandstone pinnacles over 200 meters high and millions of years in the making.
 In as much as it is mobile, I think to really appreciate it, it should be viewed from the four viewpoints with the glass walkways in place.

 The Door to Hell, Turkmenistan